gatsbyjs/gatsby-starter-plugin/README.md

 _You can use this method to test and develop your plugin before you publish it to a package registry like npm.
 Once published, you would instead install it and [add the plugin name to the array](https://www.gatsbyjs.com/docs/using-a-plugin-in-your-site/).
 You can read about other ways to connect your plugin to your site including using `npm link` or `yarn workspaces` in the [doc on creating local plugins](https://www.gatsbyjs.com/docs/creating-a-local-plugin/#developing-a-local-plugin-that-is-outside-your-project)._

-3. Verify the plugin was added correctly
+3. Verify the plugin was added correctly.

 The plugin added by the starter implements a single Gatsby API in the `gatsby-node` that logs a message to the console.
 When you run `gatsby develop` or `gatsby build` in the site that implements your plugin, you should see this message.